TITLE 14 HOUSING AND CONSTRUCTION

 (3) Final inspection after all mechanical work covered by permit has been installed and covered and after fixtures and appliances have been attached.

 (4) Operation of mechanical equipment installed to replace existing equipment or fixtures.
-See section 116.2 of the UMC.
+See the existing installations section of the currently adopted UMC.

 E. For work subject to the NMPC.